 Last Updated on

-The only glaciers in the Pacific, Fox and Franz Joseph glaciers have the unique distinction of being the only glaciers in the world which flow into tropical forests.
-Only a 30 min drive from each other, the glaciers can be accessed from the town of Franz Joseph Glacier.
-Both glaciers are very accessible by walking, though it is not recommended to get to close because of dangers from falling ice.
+As the only glaciers in the Pacific, Fox and Franz Josef glaciers have the unique distinction of being the only glaciers in the world flowing into tropical forests.
+Only a 30 min drive from each other, the two glaciers can be accessed from the town of Franz Josef Glacier.
+Both glaciers are very accessible by walking, though it is not recommended to get too close because of dangers from falling ice.
 Also unlike many glaciers around the world, both glaciers have been advancing since the mid 1980s.

 The Poor Knights were named by Jacques Cousteau as one of the 10 best dive locations in the world.
 He probably knew what he was talking about.
 Located in the north end of the North Island, the Poor Knights shows the diversity of the geography of New Zealand, as you can go diving in tropical waters one day and visit fjords and glaciers the next.
 The Poor Knights are a protected marine reserve.
 The Poor Knights are best accessed from Whangarei or Tutukaka, north of Auckland.

 Rotorua is one of the most active geothermal areas in the world.
 You can find boiling mud and pools of scalding water in the city parks.
 There are also geysers and geothermal spas nearby.
-You will know when you are close to Rotorua because of the strong sulfur smell in the city.
-In addition to the geothermal attractions, Rotorua is also a hub for adventure tourism as well as water sports on Lake Rotorua.
-Rotorua can be reached in a days driving from Auckland.
+You’ll know when you’re close to Rotorua because of the strong sulfur smell in the city.
+In addition to the geothermal attractions, Rotorua is also a hub for adventure tourism as well as watersports on Lake Rotorua.
+Rotorua’s hot springs are a wonder of the country worth exploring and can be reached in a days driving from Auckland.

 Tongariro National Park